nizmow/blog/content/posts/hugo-with-github-pages-branch.md

 ### Using a `gh-pages` branch

 First step was to switch away from a separate Github Pages repository to using a `gh-pages` branch of the current repository, since having a separate repository seemed messy.
-Using a separate branch like this seems a bit counterintuitive when you're thinking in the standard model of a git repository looking like a big tree, since this branch should just live on its own with no relation to `master`.
+Using a separate branch like this seems a bit counterintuitive when you're thinking in the standard model of a git repository looking like a big tree, since we want this branch to live on its own with no relation to `master`.
 Git has a name for this type of branch: an _orphan_[^1].
 You can set up an empty orphan branch in an existing repository fairly easily:

 1) Make sure your `master` branch is clean (everything is committed).
 2) Create your `gh-pages` orphan branch: `git checkout --orphan gh-pages`.